Job Relations (JR) Training

 Training Within Industry (TWI) Job Relations (JR) training addresses one of the most challenging parts of the supervisor’s job – establishing and maintaining good supervisor-employee relations and dealing with problems when they arise.
 Training and coaching supervisors to use this proven, simple, and repeatable TWI JR methodology allows a company to:

-- Create an inclusive work environment where people of all backgrounds and experiences contribute to their full potential
+• Create an inclusive work environment where people of all backgrounds and experiences contribute to their full potential

-- Build trust and collaboration needed for continuous improvement
+• Build trust and collaboration needed for continuous improvement

-- Have a consistent and coachable methodology for dealing with people's problems
+• Have a consistent and coachable methodology for dealing with people's problems

-- Increase the confidence of new and existing supervisors to effectively build strong job relations and solve people issues that arise.
+• Increase the confidence of new and existing supervisors to effectively build strong job relations and solve people issues that arise.

-- Strengthen the ability to attract and train employees with no manufacturing experience as a result of having good foundations for strong job relations and much more.
+• Strengthen the ability to attract and train employees with no manufacturing experience as a result of having good foundations for strong job relations and much more.

-To help companies get the most significant benefit from this training course, an Impact Washington advisor will work with each company's participants and program sponsor.
+To help companies get the most significant benefit from this training course, an Impact Washington advisor works with each company's participants and program sponsor.
 Practice using the tools starts after the first day of training.
 The sponsor is there for support and coaching as participants apply what they have learned.

 TWI JR teaches good leadership skills to front-line supervisors.
 Harvard University developed the JR method during World War II, and it is still used today by some of the world's most successful manufacturing companies.
+The training focuses on problem solving with a people-centric view.

 More than half of the course time is spent on applied learning with everyday experiences and situations to develop the skills of each participant.
-There are two components to the training; foundations for how to establish good relations with your people (proactive) and A 4-step method for how to handle problems when they do arise (reactive)

-- Let each employee know how they are getting along: Find out and tell them what you expect—point out ways to improve.
+1. Let each employee know how they are getting along: Find out and tell them what you expect—point out ways to improve.

-- Give credit when due: Recognize extra or unusual performance.
+2. Give credit when due: Recognize extra or unusual performance.
 Tell them observations while it's fresh.

-- Tell an employee about changes that will affect him: Tell them WHY if possible.
+3. Tell an employee about changes that will affect him: Tell them WHY if possible.
 Get them to accept the change.

-STEP 1
+Step 1

 GET THE FACTS